-All "scars" are white, as there is an absence of the melanin pigment producing cells in scar tissue.
-If the scar can be made smaller/less wide by a scar revision, this will improve appearance.
-To "cover" the white color, camouflage tattooing works quite well.
-This done by permanent makeup tattooists that have special training in this technique.
-The color of your skin is "matched" to a tattoo pigment that is tattooed into the scar tissue to replace the "lost color" due to the lack of melanin.
+All scars are white, as there is an absence of the melanin pigment producing cells in scar tissue.
+If the scar can be made smaller/less wide by a scar revision, this will improve the appearance.
+To cover the white color, camouflage tattooing works quite well.
+This is done by permanent makeup tattoo artists that have special training in this technique.
+The color of your skin is matched to a tattoo pigment that is tattooed into the scar tissue to replace the lost color due to the lack of melanin.

-Most fresh scars appear reddish in color as this is a sign of wound healing and new collagen production.
+Most fresh scars appear reddish in color, this is a sign of wound healing and new collagen production.
 Sometimes this healing can be excessive and a hypertrophic or keloid scar can develop.
 Without seeing a picture of your scar it would be difficult to comment on it.
-This type of excessive healing or scar formation doesn't begin before 6 weeks from your injury.
-Most likely you are healing normally.
-In the event that you are forming scar tissue, vascular lasers such as KTP or pulse dye are very helpful when the scar is still in its red stages.
+This type of excessive healing or scar formation doesn't begin until 6 weeks after your injury then you are most likely healing normally.
+In the event that you are forming scar tissue, a vascular laser such as a KTP or pulse dye are very helpful when the scar is still in its red stages.
 Once it matures and turns white, other lasers such as Fraxel work well to blend the scar with the surrounding skin.

 When to have Laser Scar Removal?

-Over time, even the most unsightly, ugly scars tend to improve.
-I have been amazed by the remarkable healing properties of time.
+Over time, even the unsightly ugly scars tend to improve.
+The healing properties of time is amazing.
 The body constantly remodels and repairs wounds and scars.
-What a scar looks like when it is fresh is rarely what it will wind up looking like when it is fully "mature."/p>
+What a scar looks like when it is fresh is rarely what it will wind up looking like when it is fully developed.

 Disclaimer: Results may vary from person to person